Blog Listen About Listen Free →

 1. You have school-age children and stability matters.
 If keeping the kids in their school district for the next 3-5 years prevents a cascade of emotional and logistical problems, that has real value.
 Just go in with open eyes about the financial trade-off.

 4. There’s rental income potential.
-An in-law suite, a duplex, an ADU — if the property can generate income, it shifts from a cost center to a partial income generator.
+An in-law suite, a duplex, an ADU in the backyard — if the property can generate income, it shifts from a cost center to a partial income generator.

 5. You’re in a rapidly appreciating market with strong fundamentals.
-Some markets consistently beat 3% appreciation.
-If you know this — not hope, know — the math changes.
+Some markets will beat 3% appreciation consistently.
+If you’re in one and you know it (not hoping — knowing), the math changes.

 But here’s the test: run the actual numbers for your situation.
 Don’t guess.
 Don’t hope.
 Model it.